 Trish Wesevich, owner

-Since its inception, over 250 food startups, established food businesses and food trucks have used this commercial, shared-use kitchen located in South Austin.
+Since its inception in 2012, over 300 food startups, established food businesses and food trucks have used this commercial, shared-use kitchen located in South Austin.
 Many mobile food trucks use the facility as their Central Preparation Facility and share opportunities in this culinary networking community.
 "Its been fun for me to assist many aspiring entrepreneurs who dream of starting their own food and beverage companies.
 So many of them are creative and enthusiastic about the culinary culture in Austin and beyond.
 Watching them grow and learn how to be successful business people is what motivates me to provide a friendly and inviting space for them to work in and thrive." - Trish Wesevich

 Trish is available for consulting services and routinely assists developers and others planning to build out commercial kitchens.

 Caleb Bales, Operations Manager & Mobile Food Vending Coordinator

 Caleb Bales joined Capital Kitchens this past Spring to assist in the on-site management of the facility and to sign up and support mobile food vendors.
 Caleb works part-time at Juiceland and so appointments need to be coordinated with his schedule.
 In his spare time, Caleb enjoys music and creating beats, BMX biking and skateboarding.
 He received an Associate Degree from ACC in Music Business, Technology & Performance.
 Set up an appointment with Caleb to discuss your mobile food vending operation and tell us all about what type of delicious foods you will be serving up in Austin or the surrounding counties.

 Email or call Caleb to set an appointment. to sign up your mobile food business at firstname.lastname@example.org or 512-632-4101.